 Founder & President

 Amelia Roskin-Frazee is a B.A. candidate at Columbia University.
 She is on the National Advisory Council for GLSEN where she previously served as a Student Ambassador.
 She has also served on the Youth Advisory Council for The Trevor Project, the NorCal Youth Council for GSA Network, and founded and ran a Gay-Straight Alliance at a middle school.
-Amelia was named one of The Advocate‘s Top Forty, Under 40 LGBT Activists of 2012.
+Amelia was named one of The Advocate‘s Top Forty, Under 40 LGBT Activists of 2012 and was the recipient of the fall 2017 Gayborhood Scholarship.

 When not yelling into megaphones or writing, Amelia can be found playing steel drums or getting her butt kicked at badminton.